ppanko/intro-to-hpc/testjob-array/README.md

 ---

-Although the above example is relatively simple, it should fill you with some dissatisfaction, both because this setup wastes one processor and that if the math was slightly more complicated, for example `-t 1:253:18`, it would not be immediately clear how many tasks are specified by the `-t` parameter with this setup.
+Although the above example is relatively simple, a couple of things stand out:
+* this setup wastes one processor
+* if the math was slightly more complicated, for example `-t 1:253:18`, it would not be immediately clear how many tasks are specified by the `-t` parameter with this setup.

 One way to circumvent this problem is to make your <step_size> equal to 1, such that the <end_id> is equal to the